Real Kindness

 a proper awareness of all things that are in any way like you."

-I did not have "a proper awareness" of the feelings
+I did not have "a proper

 of people--my friends, men I knew, my family.
-And I didn't know that
+And I didn't know

 my unkindness was the reason I felt painfully nervous around just about